CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ### Overview

 1. Requirements: information/resources required to export a job
-2. Verifying Setup: check that the machine used for exports has the appropriate access and that the credentials provided by the AB2D teamwork.
+1. Verifying Setup: check that the machine used for exports has the appropriate access and that the credentials provided by the AB2D teamwork.
-3. AB2D Sandbox vs. Production differences that may influence the job.
+1. AB2D Sandbox vs. Production differences that may influence the job.
-4. Creating credentials file: guide to creating a credentials file
+1. Creating credentials file: guide to creating a credentials file
-5. Executing a bulk claim data download
+1. Executing a bulk claim data download:
-    - Bash guide (Linux & Mac)
+      1. Bash guide (Linux & Mac)
-    - PowerShell Guide (Windows)
+      1. PowerShell Guide (Windows)
-    - Python Guide (Any environment but requires Python to be installed)
+      1. Python Guide (Any environment but requires Python to be installed)

 ### Requirements